Laplace825/Laplace825.github.io/content/post/parallel-computing-cs149_asst1.md

 ### Part 2 SIMD dist

 A simple and quick try, I make a SIMD dist using AVX2.
-Actually it seems reducing the time waste about 1 seconds.
+Actually it seems reducing the time consumed about 1 seconds.

 ```